 Payroll is critical to your business, but it’s only going to get more complex as your organization grows.
 Here are a few ways Paycor can help:

 Anyone who’s spent time in HR can tell you that payroll can be a time-consuming, overcomplicated task.
 But it doesn’t have to be!
-Paycor’s payroll software isn’t just easy-to-use, it’s a powerful tool that gives your team time to focus on more strategic initiatives.
-So, stop wasting your time with haphazard spreadsheets and start paying your employees quickly and easily from the office, your car or from the comfort of an impromptu bubble bath.
+Paycor’s payroll software isn’t just easy-to-use, it’s a powerful tool that gives HR leaders time to focus on more strategic initiatives.
+So, stop wasting your time with haphazard spreadsheets and start paying your employees quickly and easily from the office, your car or from the comfort of your home.

 Tax Compliance Assistance

 Chances are you don’t have a dedicated tax expert in your payroll department.
-And that’s a MAJOR problem.
+Without the right tax experts supporting your business, you could be vulnerable to costly penalties.
 Last year alone, the IRS reported a hefty $5 million in employment tax penalties as a result of misfiled paperwork and incorrect tax calculations (very common mistakes).
 With manual payroll processes in place, being hit with significant fines isn’t a question of “if”, but “when”.

 To support your payroll department, Paycor has assembled a team of proven tax experts to assist you with payroll tax compliance and workers compensations.
 In just the last year, our tax team helped with more than 450,000 tax notices.